ssb22/indexer/README.md

 from http://ssb22.user.srcf.net/indexer/anemone.html
 (also mirrored at http://ssb22.gitlab.io/indexer/anemone.html just in case)

 `anemone.py` is a Python 3 script to put together a DAISY file from HTML text, MP3 audio recordings and time index data.
-It produces DAISY 2.02 files.
+It produces DAISY 2.02 files by default, or DAISY 3 if an option is set.
 It currently can produce one of two different types of digital talking book:

 1. Full audio with basic Navigation Control Centre only: this requires a list of MP3 files for the audio, one MP3 per section, and the title of each section can be placed either in a separate text file or in the filename of the MP3 file.